 The IRC in Atlanta’s Connect to Success (C2S) program provides holistic support to refugee youth and young adults aged 16 to 24 who are not enrolled in school to help them to reach their education and career goals.
-Since the program’s launch in fall 2016, our partnership with the Earle C. Clements Job Corps Center in Morganfield, Kentucky has been invaluable in helping our students to achieve their goals.
+Since the program’s launch in fall 2016, our partnership with the Earle C. Clements Job Corps Center in Morganfield, Kentucky has been invaluable in helping our students to overcome barriers and fulfill their potential.

 Job Corps is a no-cost, self-paced, residential education and career technical training program administered by the U.S. Department of Labor that helps young people achieve their goals through career technical and academic training.
 So far, 21 C2S students have enrolled in the Earle C. Clements Job Corp Center, which offers an English as a Second Language program alongside its high school diploma and trade certificate programs.

-11 C2S students are currently enrolled in Job Corps, pursuing certificates in Welding, Electrical, Certified Nursing Assistant, Medical Office Assistant, and Culinary, and four more students will be joining them over the next two months.
-Nai is currently working with Ayaz to find employment as a Computer Technician and plans to continue his education—with nine college credits earned during his time at Job Corps, he’s off to a strong start!
+11 C2S students are currently enrolled in Job Corps, pursuing certificates including Welding, Electrical, Certified Nursing Assistant, Medical Office Assistant, and Culinary, and four more students will join them shortly.
+After returning from Job Corps, Nai worked with Ayaz to search for jobs and quickly secured employment at a global tech company, installing software and helping to manage their inventory.
+Nai also plans to continue his education and with nine college credits earned during his time at Job Corps—he’s off to a strong start!

 To learn more about the work of the IRC in Atlanta and for information on how you can get involved with the IRC as a donor or volunteer, please contact Development Manager, Kalie Lasiter, at or 678-636-8941.